Skip to content

 Why integrate Power Automate approvals with Teams for Tallyfy?

-• Centralized notifications in Teams: Approvers receive notifications and can act on requests directly within Teams.
+• Centralized notifications in Teams: Approvers get notified and respond to requests without leaving Teams.
+Everything stays in one place.

 Prerequisites